obonaventure/cnp3/book/transport/transport.rst

 .. figure:: fig/transport-fig-055-c.png
    :align: center
+   :scale: 50

    The UDP segment format

-As the port numbers are encoded as 16 bits field, there can be only up to 65635 different server processes that are listeing to a different UDP port at the same time on a given server.
+As the port numbers are encoded as 16 bits field, there can be only up to 65635 different server processes that are listening to a different UDP port at the same time on a given server.
 In practice, this limit is never reached.
 However, it is worth to note that most implementations divide the range of allowed UDP port numbers in three different ranges :

- - the priviledged port numbers (1 < port < 1024 )
+ - the privileged port numbers (1 < port < 1024 )
  - the ephemeral port numbers ( officially [#fephemeral]_ 49152 <= port <= 65535 )
  - the registered port numbers (officially 1024 <= port < 49152)

-In most Unix variants, only processes having system administrator priviledges can be bound to port numbers smaller than `1024`.
-Well-known servers such as DNS_, NTP_ or RPC_ use priviledged port numbers.
+In most Unix variants, only processes having system administrator privileges can be bound to port numbers smaller than `1024`.
+Well-known servers such as DNS_, NTP_ or RPC_ use privileged port numbers.
 When a client needs to use UDP, it usually does not require a specific port number.
 In this case, the UDP implementation will allocate the first available port number in the ephemeral range.
 The registered port numbers range should be used by servers.
-In theory, developers of network servers should register their port number officially through IANA, but few developpers do this.
+In theory, developers of network servers should register their port number officially through IANA, but few developers do this.

 .. mention inetd and super servers somewhere ?